Thermadiag/seq/docs/memory.md

 -	`seq::object_pool`: standard memory pool for fast allocation of 1 or more objects of the same type, as well as `std::unique_ptr`.
 Not thread safe.
 -	`seq::parallel_object_pool`: memory pool for fast allocation of 1 or more objects in a multi-threaded context.
 Uses an almost lock-free approach.

-See classes documentation for more details.
+See classes <a href="https://raw.githack.com/Thermadiag/seq/master/doc/html/group__memory.html">documentation</a> for more details.

 ## Miscellaneous